Myth #10: The Buzz Feels Amazing (The Brain Chemistry Trick)

 Example: You might feel lighter and happier after a couple of drinks at a wedding.
 But the next morning brings irritability, anxiety, or sadness.
 That quick boost crashes into a serotonin dip, leaving you worse off.

-GABA and Glutamate: The Calm and the Energy
+GABA and Glutamate: The calm and the energy

 Alcohol increases GABA, which calms the brain, and suppresses glutamate, which stimulates it.
 This is why drinking can feel relaxing at first.

-Example: After a stressful day, you pour a glass of wine, your muscles loosen, and you think, “Now I can relax.”
+Example: After a stressful day, you pour a glass of wine, your muscles loosen, and you think, Now I can relax.
 But as the alcohol wears off, the brain pumps up glutamate to balance things out.
 The result is feeling jittery, anxious, or restless.
-That calm wasn’t real relaxation.
-It was a chemical off switch that bounced back hard.

 The Short Buzz vs. the Long Cost